Photos

 • If you add a picture on any device, the iCloud copy should be updated, and the other devices should see it.

-1. how do I connect this library to your iPhone, and how do I NOT connect it if I don't want to.
+1. how do I connect this library to my iPhone, and how do I NOT connect it if I don't want to.

-2. what happens to the pictures on your iPhone.. are they lost?
+2. what happens to the old pictures on my iPhone.. are they lost?

 3. is there any way to have some pictures only on one device?